rishiraj02283/TWTBOOM/README.md

 ***

 # That's All :)
-   * This Script By Oseid Aldary
+   * This Script By deep
    * Thanks For Usage
    * Have A Nice Day...GoodBye :)